FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/README.md

    - [multilines_total_V02](multilines_total_V02.md)
      Generating a selectable number of vertical or diagonal lines of equal distance across the entire frame.
-     The edge softness of the lines and much more is adjustable.
+     Edge softness of the lines and much more are adjustable.
      [![](images/multilines_total_V02-thumbnail.png)](images/multilines_total_V02.png)

 ---